Music | National Library of Australia (NLA)

 Deborah Cheetham

-Cheetham is also artistic director of Short Black Opera, a national Indigenous performing arts company.
+Cheetham is the founder and director of Short Black Opera, a national company for First Nations performers.

 Learning activities